Direct Drive vs Bowden Extruder: Which is Better?

 If you'll never print flexible materials, Bowden is fine.
 If flexibility matters, direct drive is essential.

 Speed Trade-off Modern high-speed printers mostly use CoreXY motion systems that minimise print head weight impact.
-Input shaping compensates for remaining mass effects.
+Input shaping compensates for the extra mass.

-On older cartesian printers (Ender 3 style), direct drive conversions add noticeable weight.
-You'll print slower or accept more ringing.
+On older cartesian printers (Ender 3 style), direct drive conversions add noticeable weight to the print head.
+You'll either print slower or live with more ringing artifacts.
+Worth knowing before you buy a conversion kit.

-For most hobbyists printing at standard speeds (60-100mm/s), the difference is minimal.
+For most hobbyists printing at standard speeds (60-100mm/s), the difference is honestly minimal.
+Don't overthink it.

 Conversion Options Most Bowden printers have direct drive conversion kits available: